Absorbent Granules

 3. What is the shelf life of absorbent granules?

-The shelf life of absorbent granules varies depending on the material composition and storage conditions, but they typically last for several years when stored correctly.
-It is recommended to keep absorbent granules in a cool, dry place, away from moisture and direct sunlight, to maintain their effectiveness.
-Always check the packaging for specific shelf life information and guidelines from the manufacturer.
+The shelf life of absorbent granules varies depending on the material composition and storage conditions, but they typically last several years when stored correctly.

 4. How to dispose of absorbent granules?